Sara Bareilles and More Stars Share Coronavirus Diagnoses

-Sara Bareilles, YNW Melly and More Stars Share Coronavirus Diagnoses to Bring Awareness to the Health Crisis
+Pink, Sara Bareilles, and More Stars Share Coronavirus Diagnoses to Bring Awareness to the Health Crisis

 Celebs are speaking out and advocating for precautions against the spread of coronavirus, also known as COVID-19, which was declared a pandemic.
 Amid many Hollywood productions shutting down, actors, athletes and more public figures are using their platforms to encourage fans to stay healthy.